 6. Bamboo, that’s who

 Bamboo screening is one of the easiest DIY solutions for privacy.
-You can buy a roll of bamboo reed fence and attach it to your existing fence or railing, or purchase pre-formed metal fence frames together with bamboo panels to construct yourself.
+Buy a roll of bamboo reed fence and attach it to your existing fence or railing.
+Or buy pre-formed metal fence frames together with bamboo panels to construct yourself.

 You could also simply install bamboo poles for an easy, cheap solution.